Italy has mountain men, and this vegetarian pasta made from scratch is what they eat.

 Bring a pot of salted water to boil, then reduce heat slightly.
 Carefully add the pasta and cook for a minute or two.
 Melt butter in a nonstick skillet over medium heat, then transfer pasta to skillet and sauté for a couple minutes.

-Transfer to a plate and top with grated Parmigiano, poppy seeds, tarragon and more melted butter if desired.
+Transfer to a plate and top with grated Parmesan cheese, poppy seeds, tarragon and more melted butter if desired.
 Enjoy!